kennylevinsen/sshmuxd/README.md

 	ssh -o ProxyCommand="ssh -W localhost:port my_server -p port" my_server -p port

 What this does is before the connection to my\_server, it opens up a ssh connection to my\_server and asks for a TCP connection to localhost:port.
 Next the the client's stdin/stdout are forwarded over the secure connection and then the tcp connection.
-Because it is specified as a ProxyCommand, ssh knows that whatever it sends to the stdin of the ProxyCommand and whatever it reads from the stdout of the ProxyCommand is actually data from a SSH server.
-Its kinda complex but think about it and I'm sure you'll understand
+Because this client is specified as a ProxyCommand, the other ssh client knows that whatever it sends to the stdin of the ProxyCommand and whatever it reads from the stdout of the ProxyCommand is actually data from a SSH server.
+Its kinda complex but think about it and I'm sure you'll understand.

 The proxy command can be specified in the .ssh/config as so, just make sure its under the correct Hosts.